 5. Increase the number of Act-Belong-Commit partners to around 300 (currently 165).

 6. Continue to strengthen existing connections between those in the community dealing with mental health problems and those in the community (organisations and individuals) with the capacity to strengthen positive mental health.

 7. Continue to contribute to cohesion in Western Australian communities by fostering partnerships between organisations around a unifying theme of positive mental health.

 8. Continue to build capacity in participating organisations to plan, implement, evaluate and fund activities that promote positive mental health.

 9. Continue to extend the reach of the campaign to school, worksite and primary and/or clinical care settings.
-Specifically, to recruit a further 10 school, 10 worksite and 10 primary and/or clinical care organisations as partners.
+Specifically, the target is 60 schools, 10 worksites, and 30 primary and/or clinical care organisations as partners.